kwinter745321/STM32F411BaseBoard/Examples/Topic08-PWM/README_PWM.md

 ## Conclusion.

-(Once you get it to work) the IR1838 can be very useful.
-This device requires some experimentation on your part to get the components in a working state.
-Then you need to find the best way to use the code in your project.
+Using PWM, requires understanding Timers specific to your microcontroller.
+Therefore, its necessary to study the microcontroller's Datasheet tables (or thankfully in our case the BlackPill schematic) before starting your program.
+Then you need to thank about the devices involved.
+Will they operate with a variable voltage.
+Then you can proceed to build and code your project.

 The base board provides a useful port for this device.